-- The percent positive for laboratory detections of influenza increased in week 52 but remained stable in week 53, perhaps indicating that we are nearing the peak in laboratory detections for the season.
-The majority of lab detections continued to be reported in AB, ON and QC; but with increasing activity in BC and MB. - Influenza A (H3N2) continues to be the most common type of influenza affecting Canadians.
-Among laboratory detections, hospitalizations and deaths, the majority of cases have been among seniors 65 years of age and over. - 9.273 laboratory detections of influenza were reported in weeks 52 & 53 and the percentage of laboratory tests positive for influenza was 35% for week 53. - The national ILI consultation rate was 69.1 consultations per 1,000 patients' visits in week 53, which is above the expected levels for week 53. - One hundred and sixty-six new influenza outbreaks were reported in 8 provinces in week 53; 122 were in long-term care facilities, 9 in hospitals and 35 in other settings. - Antigenic characterization: NML has antigenically characterized 40 H3N2 viruses, 34 of which showed suboptimal match to the vaccine strain, 2 A (H1N1)pdm09 that were a match to the vaccine strain and 24 B viruses, 21 of which were a match to the vaccine strain.
+- The percent positive for laboratory detections of influenza decreased in week 1, suggesting that the seasonal influenza has peaked.
+Many indicators such as lab detections, prescriptions for antiviral medications, paediatric hospitalizations and ILI consultations rate have decreased.
+Seven of the thirteen provinces and territories reported widespread activity within their jurisdictions. - Influenza A (H3N2) continues to be the most common type of influenza affecting Canadians.
+Among laboratory detections, hospitalizations and deaths, the majority of cases have been among seniors 65 years of age and over. - 4,579 laboratory detections of influenza were reported and the percentage of laboratory tests positive for influenza was 28.5% for week 1. - The national ILI consultation rate was 50.1 consultations per 1,000 patients' visits, which is above the expected levels for week 1. - One hundred and ninety-five new influenza outbreaks were reported in 9 provinces; 152 were in long-term care facilities, 12 in hospitals and 31 in other settings.
+This is a record number of LTCF outbreaks reported over the last 5 influenza seasons. - Antigenic characterization: NML has antigenically characterized 55 H3N2 viruses, 49 of which showed suboptimal match to the vaccine strain, 2 A (H1N1)pdm09 that were a match to the vaccine strain and 32 B viruses, 29 of which were a match to the vaccine strain.